ashwin9209/Design-Agency/README.md

 # Movie-Showcase
 Implementing the web designs from Mackenzie Child.
-This one is a static movie website.
+This one is a static agency website.